The Lounge Q+A: Chasidy Criswell, Massage Therapist

 Massage Therapist Pro Chasidy Criswell is a Massage Therapist in Dallas, Texas with six years of experience.
 She owns and operates her own private practice specializing in Swedish, Deep Tissue, SportStretch, Collegiate and Professional Sports & Athletic Performance.
-Chasidy talks to CEO, Chinwe Onyeagoro about how a massage school business course initiated her plan to launch her own practice, and the importance of safety as a woman working in the massage therapy industry.
+Chasidy talks to CEO, Chinwe Onyeagoro about how a massage school business course initiated her plan to launch her own practice and the importance of safety for woman working in the massage therapy industry.

 Hey, how’s it going, Chasidy?
 Thanks so much for joining.

 We’re excited.
 Look, it’s all heating up.
 Folks are joining, waving.
 We’re going to get into it.
 So, you are based in the Dallas area?